 • be at the end of a phone if you need advice.

-An independent advisor will, to start with, be able to help you manage the paperwork for a short time until you are confident with it.
+An independent advisor will start helping you manage the paperwork for a short time, until you are confident with it.
 They will support you through the whole process, from deciding whether to use Direct Payments to setting up everything to get going.
 The advisor is there to support you once your arrangements are set up and if you have any problems or concerns about employing your staff.

 Back to top